Jyoti-Chakma/Horof/README.md

 <snippet>
   <content><![CDATA[

-# Horof
+### Horof

 Horof is an Android App for learning Chakma Language Alphabet.
 The repository will be a reference in developing app based on Chakma Alphabet.
+If you want to contribute, please follow instructions.

 ## Contributing
 1. Fork it!